 For those who already have existing insurance, you might want to re-look into your own insurance portfolio and see if cost savings can be generated by combining your policies or even merely comparing the term policies you’ve got previously with current market offerings.
 Depending on your age, you might be able to generate cost savings in the hundreds and sometimes in the thousands depending on your sum-assured.

-If you do not have the time to research and compare the term insurances from different the insurance companies or if you do not have time to sort out your insurance portfolio and identify cost savings opportunities, you can reach out to me here and let me shortcut the process for you.
+If you do not have the time to plan, research and compare the insurances for your insurance portfolio, you can reach out to me and we’ll work something out together:

 Do remember to share this article and subscribe to keep yourself up to date with investment insight.

-Alternatively, you can join my telegram channel to receive first hand updates: https://t.me/updatesfromdaniel
+Alternatively, you can join my telegram channel to receive first-hand updates:

 I look forward to hearing from you soon and stay safe.